Corporate Volunteering & Community Projects

 Whilst we cannot guarantee to find a company to help the more interesting your project the more chance we have of linking you up.

 We are currently increasing the number of business contacts offering to donate time to support community projects so Charities and event organisers, please outline your requirements for help by filling in the form below and we will be delighted to initiate contact.

-Please see below for case studies showcasing successful partnerships that have been brokered by BVA.
+Please see below a couple of examples of a successful partnerships that have been brokered by BVA.